What does a CrossFit class consist of?

 WOD stands for workout of the day.
 The workout of the day is posted on our website HERE around 7:30PM the evening before the workout.
 Many members do not wish to know the workout in advance but if you want to plan your week, you can check the website the night before.
-We also post a weekly preview of the upcoming week’s workouts on Monday afternoons HERE, along with a video update from the head coach, which includes upcoming events, news, and programming or training tips.
+We also post a weekly preview of the upcoming week’s workouts on Sunday evening HERE, along with a video update from the head coach, which includes upcoming events, news, and programming or training tips.
 You can also go the Members sidebar and click on Programming.

 How do I modify the workout of the day for my needs?

 You will notice that we post a Fitness WOD, a Health WOD and a Performance WOD.
 Each of these workouts can be completed as part of our regular mixed level CrossFit Group classes and choosing the most appropriate programming stream can allow you to get faster results or stay healthier in the long term.